emergentworks/docs/chatbot/README.md

  ** MAKE SURE THE ZAP IS TURNED ON ONCE YOU'RE READY TO START THE CHATBOT **

 ## Part 2: Twilio Setup
+Twilio is the service that manages sending texts to the cohort once Zapier sends the signal to Twilio to start the chatbot.
+This section will cover the basics of setting up the chatbot flow in Twilio, but most of the details are covered [here](https://www.twilio.com/blog/2017/12/build-a-santa-bot.html).
+Additional how-to docs for creating new flows can be found on the Twilio website [here](https://www.twilio.com/docs/studio/user-guide/get-started#create-a-flow).
+Most of this should already be set up, or there should be an option to clone a Twilio flow if you'd like to add a new one, so you shouldn't have to start from scratch or modify the current chatbots at all.

+If you're setting up a new chatbot, be aware that each chatbot needs its own designated phone number.
+Instructions for adding a new phone number to Twilio can be found (here)[].

+1. Log in to the Twilio dashboard and click on the Studio Flows section.
+2. Click on the Flow you want to edit or modify.
+Most flows are labeled as [**insert here**]

+2. Creating a question
+3. Sending the answers back to Zapier

 ## Part 3: Zapier Setup for Google Sheet Records
 After the mentees and mentors have texted with the chatbot, their responses are recorded in a Google Sheet.
 This Zap is triggered by Twilio: once a user submits all their answers to the chatbot, Twilio will ping Zapier with the feedback to post the responses to the Google sheet.
 This section covers how the Zapier <> Google Sheet integration works, so the responses are appropriately recorded.